 Happy May, everyone!
 For those of you who don’t know, May is disability insurance awareness month.
-Not just in 2019, but in every year.
+Not just this year, but every year.
 May is also Asian Pacific Heritage Month, Jewish American Heritage Month, National Physical Fitness and Sports Month, Skin Cancer Awareness Month, National Bike Month, among others.
-Don’t forget Mother’s Day this Sunday.
+Don’t forget Mother’s Day.

 Since this is a personal finance blog, we are going to focus on disability insurance awareness today.
 I could argue disability insurance is one of the most important insurances you can ever own, because it protects your most valuable asset.
+For our physician clients, specialty specific physician disability insurance is imperative (also known as own-occupation disability insurance).
 Your most valuable asset isn’t your house or your car.
 Your most valuable asset is your income and your ability to work and earn an income.
-For many readers of this blog, your career earnings will approach or even exceed $10,000,000, which is about one sixth of what Russell Wilson got paid in his signing bonus last month.
+For many readers of this blog, your career earnings will approach or even exceed $10,000,000, which is about one fifth of the residual earnings Jerry Seinfeld receives each year from his iconic show, Seinfeld.

 For regular readers of this blog, you have heard me bring up the importance of disability insurance before.
-You can read some of those blog posts here, here, here, and here.
+You can read some of those blog posts here, here, here, here, and here.
 Today we won’t go into why you need disability insurance.
 If you don’t have it, get it.
+Avoid these mistakes when getting disability insurance.
 If you rely on your income and your income goes away, then you’re in big trouble.
 If you need more convincing than that, read those posts I just linked to.

 Today, to celebrate disability insurance awareness month, we compiled a list of 14 facts about disabilities.
 Why 14?
 Because I didn’t have the desire to find a 15th and at 1300 words, I figured this post was long enough.
 I hope you find it valuable and insightful.
 There are some eye-openers, for sure.
 See below.